This is a real estate copywriting guide.

 Start by deciding what type of blog content would work best for your audience (i.e.: personal stories vs tips/advice).

-Then decide on a niche topic within real estate such as foreclosures, property an excellent way to build and maintain credibility.
+Then deciding on a niche topic within real estate such as foreclosures, the property is an excellent way to build and maintain credibility.

 You can build your fan base, acquire free leads, and land clients by writing interesting blog posts that position you as a subject authority.

 You can get started blogging cheaply on Bluehost here (they give you a free domain) for as little as $3 per month.
 Awesome!

 Becoming a real estate copywriter is a little bit different than becoming a copywriter in other industries.